Snap Send Solve: Usage Statistics

 In 2024, Snap Send Solve reached just over 4.5 million reports of varying community issues.
 Snap Send Solve as a platform currently hosts 850 plus ‘Solvers’, from local councils to water authorities, telecommunication providers, power authorities and private businesses.
 With over 700,000 app downloads and 550,00 active users, the app maintains an average app rating of 4.7 stars.

 At the end of 2023, Snap Send Solve released their yearly wrapped data, breaking down the incidents and states behind the over 1 million reports they received during the year.
 With more than half a million reports coming from Victorian users, the state mainly focused on reporting issues with rubbish and bins, parking, trees and abandoned trolleys.

 Commercial Model

-Snap Send Solve provides a free service to all Councils in Australia and New Zealand who can receive reports from the public that include images, geolocation details and reporter details.
+Snap Send Solve provides a free basic service to all Councils in Australia and New Zealand who can receive reports from the public that include images, geolocation details and reporter details.
 The company has been working with the MAV to create a paid Enterprise service that provides access to a reporting API and additional report customisation options.